 Step 4: Take a Credit-Builder Loan

-Credit-builder loans are designed to be loans specifically taken out for the purpose of helping build credit.
+Credit-builder loans are designed to be loans specifically taken out to help build credit.

 How It Works: